hortovanyi/udacity-advanced-lane-finding-project/README.md

 Initial experimentation occurred in a [separate notebook](https://github.com/hortovanyi/udacity-advanced-lane-finding-project/blob/master/Thresholds.ipynb) before being refactored back into the project notebook in the `combined_threshold` function.
 It has a number of default thresholds for sobel gradient x&y, sobel magnitude, sober direction, Saturation (from HLS), Red (from RGB) and Y (luminance from [YUV](https://en.wikipedia.org/wiki/YUV)) plus a `threshold` type parameter (`daytime-normal`, `daytime-bright`, `daytime-shadow`, `daytime-filter-pavement`).

-Whilst the `daytime-normal` threshold worked great for the majority of images there where situations where it didn't e.g. pavement colour changes in bright light and shadow.
+Whilst the `daytime-normal` threshold worked great for the majority of images there were situations where it didn't e.g. pavement colour changes in bright light and shadow.

 ![Daytime Normal with noise bright light & pavement change](https://github.com/hortovanyi/udacity-advanced-lane-finding-project/blob/master/output_images/daytime-normal-overexposed.png?raw=true)